MikeD123/Password/README.md

 The input is public on the blockchain.
 If you've entered the password before, everyone know has access to that information.

 ## **Note**
++ If you run this on remix, you'll see it'll fail unless you get the right password.
+Keep in mind if using this for something serious, put more work into it.
+This should be considered a "Get started" or help you conceptualize things in Solidity.

-I'm certainly aware of passwords level of security in comparison to public/private keys being used to access certain files, I feel like this is a good use case for people to play with if they wanted, or be creative with it.
++ I'm certainly aware of passwords level of security in comparison to public/private keys being used to access certain files, I feel like this is a good use case for people to play with if they wanted, or be creative with it.
 Totally welcome comments too!

 Thanks so much.